 45 “He will reply, ‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.’

 46 “Then they will go away to eternal punishment, but the righteous to eternal life.”

-The very beginning of this passage shows that this “Sheep and Goat Judgment” takes place after Christ’s return at the end of the Tribulation and before the Millennium.
-This is when He will judge the living nations—i.e. the people around the globe who survive the Great Tribulation.
+The very beginning of this passage shows that this “Sheep and Goat Judgment” takes place after Christ’s return at the end of the Tribulation and before the Millennium, which is when He judges the living nations—i.e. the people around the globe who survive the Great Tribulation.
 This explains why the Sheep and Goat Judgment is also known as the Judgment of Living Nations or the Pre-Millennial Judgment of Christ (as I often call it).
-It’s important to understand the timing & place of this judgment because this reveals its context and “Context is King,” which is a hermeneutical rule (see this teaching for details on proper Bible interpretation).
+It’s important to understand the timing & place of this judgment because this reveals its context and “Context is King,” which is a hermeneutical rule (see this article for details on proper Bible interpretation).

 With this understanding, the Sheep and Goat Judgment is not the Great White Throne Judgment where dead unregenerated people are resurrected from Sheol (i.e. Hades) to be judged (Revelation 20:11-15).
 Nor does it refer to the Judgment Seat of Christ, which is for believers or anyone who was in the kingdom of God at some point (2 Corinthians 5:10-11, Romans 14:10,12 & 1 Corinthians 3:10-17 & 4:5).

 It’s important to point this out because people have been known to remove the Sheep and Goat Judgment from its context and misapply it to a wholly different judgment, which naturally results in false doctrine.